 Defined Term Definition Account Holder has the meaning set out in the Personal Property Law.
 Business Rules has the meaning set out in the Glossary.
 Collateral has the meaning set out in the Security Law.
 Consent of the DFSA means the prior consent of the DFSA, which includes the exercise of discretion by the DFSA, its decision making procedures and any applications made to the Financial Markets Tribunal.
-Convener in respect of any meeting, the person who summons the meeting. currency includes a Digital Asset that is money.
+Convener in respect of any meeting, the person who summons the meeting.
 Debt has the meaning set out in Regulation 1.1.4.
 DFSA Rules the rules and guidance of the DFSA.
-Digital Asset has the meaning given in Article 8 of the Digital Assets Law.
-Digital Assets Law the Digital Assets Law [No.x of 2023].
-Excluded Property in relation to a Company which is an Investment Intermediary, any property which is: (a) subject to Article 36 of the Personal Property Law; or (b) Money claims specified in DFSA Rules relating to the holding by Investment Intermediaries of Monies belonging to third parties.
+Excluded Property in relation to a Company which is an Investment Intermediary, any property which is: (a) subject to Article 36 of the Personal Property Law; or (b) Money claims specified in Rules of the DFSA relating to the holding by Investment intermediaries of Monies belonging to third parties.
 Financial Collateral has the meaning given to the term in regulations issued under Article 44 of the Security Law.
 Financial Collateral Arrangement means an arrangement pursuant to which either: (i) title to the Financial Collateral passes to the secured party; (ii) Security Interest is created over the Financial Collateral in favour of the secured party, in each case, to secure payment or performance of an obligation.
 Future has the meaning set out in the Glossary.
 Glossary the Glossary module of the DFSA.
 Insolvency Proceedings any proceedings under the Law or these Regulations.
 Insolvent Estate all of the property (excluding for the avoidance of doubt Excluded Property) of the Company at the time of the commencement of the Insolvency Proceedings.
 Investment has the meaning set out in the Personal Property Law.

-Defined Term Definition Investment Entitlement has the meaning set out in the Personal Property Law.
+Investment Entitlement has the meaning set out in the Personal Property Law.
 Investment Intermediary has the meaning set out in the Personal Property Law.
 Law the Insolvency Law DIFC Law No. 1 of 2019.

-Money something that functions as a medium of exchange, store of value, and unit of account, and includes (1) a Digital Asset that satisfies these three requirements, and (2) includes money or a money claim (including a balance credited to an account or arising in connection with a close out netting arrangement) in any currency.
+Defined Term Definition Money includes money or a money claim (including a balance credited to an account or arising in connection with a close out netting arrangement) in any currency.
 Netting Law the Netting Law DIFC Law No. 2 of 2014.
-Nominee means the nominee in respect of a Voluntary Arrangement appointed under Article 7(2) of the Law.
-Obligation means for the purposes of Regulations 3.3.1 and 6.25 an obligation however arising, whether by virtue of an agreement, rule of law or otherwise.
+Nominee means the nominee in respect of a Voluntary Arrangement appointed under Article $7(2)$ of the Law.
 Personal Property Law the Personal Property Law No. 9 of 2005.
 Preferential Creditor any creditor who, in accordance with the Preferential Creditor Regulations is entitled to be paid in priority to ordinary creditors.
 Proof and Proving has the meaning set out in Regulation 6.16.1.
 Regulatory Law the Regulatory Law DIFC Law No. 1 of 2004.
 Security Interest has the meaning set out in the Security Law.
-Statement of Affairs means a statement having the content set out in Appendix 3.
+Statement of Affairs means a statement having the content set out in Annex 3.